FRIBDAQ/NSCLDAQ/main/mvlc/Readme.md

 ### Module notes:

-The static nature of MVLC stacks means that some modules, which used to interact directly with the module on initialization cannot do that any more and require some modifications:
+The static nature of MVLC stacks means that some modules, which used to interact directly with the module on initialization cannot do that any more and require some modifications.
+Any module support that, in the VMUSBReadout was able to inform you that there is not a module of the type specified at the base address specified cannot do so as this is an offline translator, running it does not require that an MVLC be connected to the host computer.

+Other module specific differences:

 #### C785